menahishayan/HomeScript/README.md

  ## Installation
   - Install the requests library `pip install requests` or `pip3 install requests`
-  - Move **homeScript.py** to a convenient location
+  - On your client computer: Move **homeScript.py** to a convenient location
     - Edit the script to include your homebridge URL, port and authorization key
     - Change permissions `chmod +x /path/to/homeScript.py` (on linux)
+  - On your HomeBridge: edit your **/etc/default/homebridge** to run in insecure mode every time it starts.
+    - `HOMEBRIDGE_OPTS=-I -U /var/lib/homebridge`

 ## Usage
 `python homeScript.py [option] [argument]`
 ### Options: